A car in the driveway, a house owned outright, and a college degree: the classic hallmarks of the American dream.

 All of these are long term financial goals, requiring saving strategies, payment plans, and some serious discipline.
 But what about your short term financial goals?
 We can’t just focus on the pie-in-the-sky dreams without thinking about bettering ourselves in the meantime.

 Developing smart money habits when you’re young is easier when you have incentives throughout the process.
 Here’s how to tackle short term financial goals… and how they can motivate you to accomplish the bigger ones as well.

-4 Short Term Financial Goals You Should Be Working Towards
+5 Short Term Financial Goals You Should Be Working Towards

-1. Paying down Credit Card Debt
+2. Paying Down Credit Card Debt

-Typically, credit card debt involves punishing interest rates and hefty late fees, to say nothing of the affect carrying a monthly balance can have on your credit score.
+Typically, credit card debt involves punishing interest rates and hefty late fees, to say nothing of the effect carrying a monthly balance can have on your credit score.
 Getting out from under credit card debt can be a huge anxiety reliever.

-If it doesn’t seem feasible to you, consider taking out a small personal loan to repay the credit card debt.
-Small personal loans usually offer lower interest rates than credit cards.
+If it doesn’t seem feasible to you, consider taking out a personal loan to repay the credit card debt. personal loans usually offer lower interest rates than credit cards.
 Unlike most credit cards, there are no extra fees or fine print—and personal loans come with a fixed interest rate.
 With SoFi, you can consolidate your credit card debt with a personal loan.

-2. Paying off Your Student Loans
+3. Paying off Your Student Loans

 But it is worth checking a student loan refinancing calculator to see if refinancing to a lower interest rate might help you.
 Check your balances and interest rates across both federal and private loans.
 Then plug them into this calculator to learn how refinancing can help.

 Not all refinancing options are created equal.
 There are scores of bad actors on the internet who might promise to get rid of all your debt but will only damage your credit score.
 They prey on your debt anxiety.
 Make sure you’re refinancing with a reputable lender.

-3. Tracking Your Spending
+4. Tracking Your Spending

 Budgeting doesn’t have to be a bad word.
 For example, if you love live performances but don’t ever end up watching TV, consider cutting the cord and use that money to subscribe to a local theatre for discount tickets.

-4. Save More Money
+5. Saving More Money

 Once you track your spending, you can begin to start saving more.
 It’s hard to know how to build a strong financial future if you don’t evaluate your current status.
 Are you splurging too much at your local bar?
 Or is your wardrobe putting your finances in arrears?